MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-mandatory-label-policy.md

 ## Enabling a mandatory label policy for Power BI

-A Microsoft 365 administrator can enable a mandatory label policy for Power BI by selecting the **Require users to apply a label to their Power BI content** checkbox in the [Microsoft 365 compliance center](https://compliance.microsoft.com/informationprotection).
+A Microsoft 365 administrator can enable a mandatory label policy for Power BI by selecting the **Require users to apply a label to their Power BI content** checkbox in the [Microsoft Purview Compliance Portal](https://compliance.microsoft.com/informationprotection).
 See [What label policies can do](/microsoft-365/compliance/sensitivity-labels#what-label-policies-can-do).

 :::image type="content" source="media/service-security-sensitivity-label-mandatory-label-policy/mandatory-labels-config-in-compliance-center.png" alt-text="Screenshot of mandatory label setting in the Microsoft compliance center.":::